refactorfirst/RefactorFirst/README.md

 * Move from JUnit 4 to Junit 5.
 Junit 5 is lacking the support for temporary files that JUnit 4 provides.
 * Use Maven's Guice to autowire dependencies.
 * Add a Gradle plugin.
+* Incorporate Unit Test coverage metrics to quickly identify the safety of refactoring a God class.
 * Incorporate bug counts per God class to the Impact (Y-Axis) calculation.
 * Incorporate more disharmonies from Object Oriented Metrics In Practice (Lanza and Marinescu, 2004).
 * Support Java 11